|

 - Since flute makers back then made instruments according to the time that they lived in, the instruments will always reflect the current musical fashion and tastes of its time.
 Combining that also with personal preferences and playing technique, there will be hardly an instrument that's "perfect".
 This is most challenging for people starting out, and I get it.
 I usually advise people that, if you're not especially in a hurry, to just try as many different flutes by different makers as you can.
 Often times early music festivals are a great place for that with their instrument exhibitions.
 Many traverso makers exhibit at places like Utrecht, London, Boston, or also smaller festivals like Bad Kissingen or Regensburg (EVEN at the National Flute Association's Convention, plus for sure many others which I just can't think of right now!), and it's just a great way to try flutes back to back to get good comparisons.
 Also, makers will often have flutes directly for sale at the exhibition, so you'd be sure to get the instrument that you tried.
 Make a trip out of it, enjoy all the exciting concerts and programs, and hopefully pick up your next dream flute that way! - Irrespective of your playing level, you'll get a sense of two things when trying out instruments - how the flute sounds and how it feels to play it.
 You have to like BOTH OF THESE criteria in order for the flute to be a truly good fit for you.
 I understand it might be difficult, but try to set aside any pre-notions such as the popularity of a model or what you hear other people say.
 The flute has to work for YOU. - Most people hope to, understandably, have an instrument which can play a wide range of repertoire.
 If you're looking for a baroque flute, keep in mind that flutes from the earlier part of the 18th century will tend to favor the lower and middle register, whereas later flutes will have a stronger, "easier" upper register.
 However, an earlier flute should still allow you to play solidly up to E3, and the few notes above that may require a bit of technical finesse and know-how.
 I see that as actually a GOOD THING for our technical development, and often times this slight trade-off is really worth it because you'll have a flute which is truly representative of its time, and there's tremendous satisfaction to be gained from that.
 Realistically speaking, those few upper notes will hardly be encountered in much of the repertoire, and we will only deepen our flute-playing skills by learning from these instruments. - A related aspect is, of course, what's the purpose of acquiring a traverso.
 There are so many possible reasons, think about what's realistic in your case and which flute will serve that purpose best. - A personal suggestion I'd like to offer is, say if you want to have that mellow warmness of an earlier flute but still have a certain brilliancy, inquire whether the model can be made with ebony or grenadilla.
 Most of these earlier flutes exist originally in boxwood, but there are some which also exist in other woods, or that the maker offers to make it as such.
 However, be aware that ebony tends to crack, and we seem to be in a time where it's very difficult to find good-quality ebony these days.
 BUT ABOVE ALL, it's IMPORTANT THAT YOU TRY THE FLUTE YOURSELF FIRST and make your own judgement!
 These heavier woods will have more resistance compared to boxwood and not everyone likes that either.
 For low-pitch flutes like a Hotteterre and others, I actually find that boxwood again is more suitable (for me!) to counter balance the low pitch (392 or 400 etc.) with flexibility and ease of play.
+In my recent interview with Eva Legêne, we mentioned the drawings of Charles Le Brun illustrating the "passions of the soul".

 This is a great way to understand the concept of affect in music, baroque or otherwise.
 When we play music according to an affect or emotion, every interpretive decision will be based on delivering just that, whether in terms of articulation, dynamics, sound color etc. And this is just like in drawing or painting, every stroke of the brush/pen/pencil will be in service of showing that particular expression.
 Notice the shadows, the lines of the face muscles, the eyes....nothing is just random!
 For those interested in seeing more of those highly expressive drawings, you can view them HERE. (leads to the scan of Le Brun's book "Méthode pour apprendre à dessiner les passions", hosted by the Digital Library of Munich, MDZ.
 Follow link to view or download). |